samisquires/dig-eg-gaz.github.io/_pages/analysis/2016/evanoff-analysis.md

 the first page.
 The cover of "The Egyptian Gazette" provides details that can push us to understand the way the Egyptians lived.
 The first page is full of advertisements by different companies.
 The very first things you see when you grab the newspaper are advertisements.
-The reccuring advertisements are, generally speaking, deemed the most crucial or the most well targeted ads.
+The recurring advertisements are, generally speaking, deemed the most crucial or the most well targeted ads.
 In comparison to modern times, that is what culturally seems to make the most sense.
 This newspaper was distributed to millions of people all over the city.